 “MTI will now be closer to the families in Broward County and surrounding communities,” said Plantation Mayor Stoner.
 “Patients and families benefit greatly by gaining access to the newest, most advanced, most effective treatments and procedures and we welcome this prestigious clinic to the City of Plantation.”

-The new clinic is set to open in mid-July to the public with COVID-19 safety measures implemented and designed to protect staff and families.
+The new clinic is set to open in August to the public with COVID-19 safety measures implemented and designed to protect staff and families.
 The clinic plans to expand services to pediatric patients, and other patients who have had other organs transplant – like heart and lungs – in the future.